Dor-J/LogiDog-website-demo/DOCS/Q1/problem_analysis.md

 > (For example: "If the delivery date is within X upcoming days, and the shipment is
 > still in stage Y, then trigger an alert.")

+     The flowchart is presented in the ShimpentsDelayFlows componet

 > What types of data (existing or to be collected) could serve as
 > strong indicators for accurate delay prediction?
 Explain the
 > rationale for each data type.